 - Lets you end a housing lease without penalty if you deploy for 90 days or more

 - Limits interest on all loans taken out before joining the military to 6%.
 This includes auto loans, mortgages, student loans, credit cards, etc.

-- Also, if you use any of your SCRA rights and delay payments, it won’t reflect on your credit report
+- If you delay payments under the SCRA, it won’t reflect on your credit report.

 Joint Federal Travel Regulations: Designed to protect military personnel facing foreclosures or evictions, this regulation provides cash allowances to assist with travels and transfers associated with landlord actions.